Tinkerforge/doc/en/source/Primer.rst

 (e.g. :ref:`DC Brick <dc_brick>`).

 With :ref:`Bricklets <primer_bricklets>` the features of Bricks can be extended.
-Dependend on the Brick it has two or four connectors for Bricklets.
+Dependent on the Brick it has two or four connectors for Bricklets.

 Bricks can be assembled into a stack (see :ref:`description of stack concept <primer_stack>`).
 The USB interface of a